About the Coalition

 • In-person and virtual advocacy on the Hill with impacted youth.

-• Introduction of the Protect Vulnerable Immigrant Youth Act in the House of Representatives by Representatives Espaillat, Gomez, and Lofgren (2022 and 2023) and in the Senate by Senator Catherine Cortez Masto (2023).
+• Introduction of the Protect Vulnerable Immigrant Youth Act in the House of Representatives by Representatives Espaillat, Gomez, and Lofgren (2022, 2023, and 2025) and in the Senate by Senator Catherine Cortez Masto (2023 and 2025).

 • Introduction of INA Amendments in the WISE Act by Representative Pramila Jayapal (2022 and 2023).